opendatateam/udata/docs/adapting-settings.md

 ## Celery options

-By default, udata is configured to use Redis as Celery backend and a customized MongoDB scheduler.
+By default, udata is configured to use Redis as Celery backend and a MongoDB scheduler.

+The scheduler stores its schedule in the `schedules` collection, which udata also maps with the `PeriodicTask` model to expose it on the API.
+Changing the collection name therefore requires changing `PeriodicTask.meta["collection"]` too.

 The defaults are: